-For SN160(W), SN210(W) and SN310 models, you can obtain the full feature by using an external storage medium such as an SD card and by subscribing to the "external storage" option (refer to the module Logs -Syslog).
+For SN160(W), SN210(W) and SN310 models, you can obtain the full feature by using an external storage medium such as an SD card (refer to the module Logs -Syslog).
 Only the SD format is compatible: Micro SD or Nano SD cards fitted with an adapter are not supported.